HughP/dnj-corpus/README.md

 ### Latin Orthography History

 **Orthography Note**: It can be, and is in fact the case in Dan, that there are multiple writing systems for different speech varieties of the same ISO 639-3 designated language, simultaneously.
-That is separate groups (socio-logical, or dialectical, or both) , are writing the same "language" in different ways at the same time.
+That is separate groups (socio-logical, or dialectical, or both) , are writing the same "language" in different ways at the same time, and these seperate groups have iterated the way they write their varieties over time.

-**Developmental note**: Based on the narrative developed in the literature, literacy work and orthography evolutionary steps taken under the mentors Margrit Bolli & Eva Flik generally was focused on Western Dan first and then soon after or simultaneously were adapted to eastern Dan.
+**Developmental Note**: Based on the narrative developed in the literature, evolutionary steps in the development of community literacy - including the progressive refinement of the orthography — taken under the mentors Margrit Bolli & Eva Flik generally focused on Western Dan first and then soon after or simultaneously was adapted to Eastern Dan.
 A distinct narrative for Eastern Dan, independent from Western Dan does not appear until 1982.
 However, some literacy was happening in Eastern Dan under their mentorship as early as 1972.

 Version | Date | Evolutionary steps | Mentor/Artist | Reference
 -------------|----|----|-------------|-------------